Jai66-hub/newrepo/ReadMe.txt

+1. Create two files with some data in them
-1. To compile program run "cc insertionsort.c" command.
+2 To compile program run "cc -o lab04 lab4.c" command.
-2. To run the program run " ./a.out " command.
+3. To run the program run " ./lab04 file1.txt file2.txt " command.
-3. Then Give the input elements to the array and enter. below is show as an example .

-Eg:-  Output of program

-Enter the size of the array
-5
-Enter the array elements
-7 1 3 97 7
-Unsorted array
-7 1 3 97 7
-Sorted array
-1 3 7 7 97
+4. check both the files data.